microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 1. Create a new Unity project and then import both the **Foundation** and **Examples** unity packages following [the steps above](#import-mrtk-packages-into-your-unity-project).
 2. Open the HandInteractionExamples scene under `Assets\MixedRealityToolkit.Examples\Demos\HandTracking\Scenes\HandInteractionExamples`

-3. You will get a prompt asking you to import "TMP Essentials".
+3. You may get a prompt asking you to import "TMP Essentials".

 ![TMP Essentials](../Documentation/Images/getting_started/MRTK_GettingStarted_TMPro.png)

-4. Select "Import TMP essentials" button.
+If you get such a prompt, select "Import TMP essentials" button.
 "TMP Essentials" refers to TextMeshPro plugin, which some of the MRTK examples use for improved text rendering.

-5. Close the TMPPro dialog.
+4. Close the TMPPro dialog.
 After this you need to reload the scene, so close and re-open your scene.

-6. Press the play button.
+5. Press the play button.

 Have fun exploring the scene!
 You can use simulated hands to interact in editor.
 You can:
 - Press WASD keys to fly / move.